sonytruelove/Binary-tree-proccesing/README.md

 # Binary-tree-proccesing
-Бинарное дерево деталей.
 Binary tree of details.
+Depth-first search Breadth-first search and etc.
+Also tests for delete details with weight lighter than necessary.
+Input proccessing from console and file.